gadkins89/FLTRgui/README.md

 # fltrApp
-FLTRgui (Filter Location Tracking Record) is a fuel filter tracking application.
+FLTRgui (Filter Location Tracking Record) is a fuel filter tracking application with a GUI.

 This app may be used to view filter lists per location for quick and reliable reference.